Wizard9998/SpaceApp/README.md

 # SpaceApp

-Here we leave you a small .exe of what the game will be.
+You can find the .exe and the project code in the following link, in order to have a rough idea of the final project.
 The sprites and interfaces are just an example.

 The .exe is located in: SpaceApp\SpaceApp\bin\Debug\netcoreapp3.1\SpaceApp.exe